FMIA Week 11—Embedded in New Orleans: The Ritz, the Rout and the Reason the Saints Are Unstoppable

 “I haven’t named it yet,” he said.

-I will get to the news of the day, perhaps not in the depth that you’re accustomed because so much of my energy this weekend was devoted to something you’re not going to be able to read or experience anywhere else.
+I will get to the news of the day, just perhaps not in the depth that you’re accustomed because so much of my energy this weekend was devoted to something you’re not going to be able to read anywhere else.

 I should tell you that the coaches seemed to get a kick out of an interloper among them.
 The evening began with the coaching staff in a smaller room, the LaSalle Room, at the end of the hall, with 17 men sitting around a large U-shaped table with a white screen at the top of the “U.” I sat in back behind the table, next to the side wall.
 “You’re embedded in here tonight, right?”
 Payton said, looking at me.
 “That the right word, Peter?
 That’s what they used to have in wars, right?
 Don’t see that anymore.”